cardioforcake/portfolio-frontend-cardioforcake/README.md

 #### Goal

-    -Build a snake game using ReactJS
-    -Start building the skeleton for a developer portfolio built using ReactJS
+    -Build a snake game using ReactJS including CRUD features -Start building the skeleton for a developer portfolio built using ReactJS

 #### Wire Frame